 To understand the benefits offered by carbon 3D printing in the medical industry, the difference between isotropic and anisotropic materials must be clarified.

-Microscopic comparison of anisotropic and isotropic materials.
+Microscopic comparison of anisotropic (left) and isotropic (right) materials.
 Image Source: Carbon 3D

 The carbon DLS process is unique in the sense that it can print elastomeric materials with rubber-like strength and resilience.
 Some of the key materials are listed below.